Updated

 In 2018, the American Academy of Ophthalmology (AAO) published an article.
 It discussed six Emory Eye Center patients from 2015 to 2017.
 They had taken Elmiron for bladder problems and developed pigmentary maculopathy of unknown etiology.1

-Common symptoms of pigmentary maculopathy include:
+Common symptoms of the eye disorder pigmentary maculopathy include:

 - Dark spots (hyper-pigmented spots) on the retina